-D3 Indicate terms for which transfers may enroll:
+D3 Indicate terms for which transfers s may enroll

-D3 Fall \boxtimes
+D3 Fall X

 D3 Winter

 D3 Spring X

-D3 Summer \boxtimes
+D3 Summer

 D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
-3
+12 of transfer applicants, specify (on a 4.0 scale): n/a D7 If a minimum college grade point average is required of in a minimum benege grade point average le required er transfer applicants, specify (on a 4.0 scale): 2.00 - · · · ·